 These decadent Mini Peanut Butter Cup Brownies are a Reese's lover's dream!
-They are individual rich and fudgy brownies topped with a peanut butter cup which ensures you get chocolate and peanut butter in every bite of these brownie cups with peanut butter.
+They are individual rich and fudgy brownie bites topped with a peanut butter cup which ensures you get chocolate and peanut butter in every bite of these brownie cups with peanut butter.

 Whenever I have a craving for Reese's peanut butter cups, I can never stop at just one, so I made these mini peanut butter brownies to get a double dose of chocolate while easily being able to eat multiple mini peanut butter brownies in one sitting.